 Dialectical behavior therapy (DBT) is a type of cognitive-behavioral psychotherapy used to treat behavioral disorders.
-At Midwest Detox Center in Maumee, OH, our highly experienced clinical staff works with clients in a goal-driven, supportive, and collaborative environment to provide mental health and substance abuse treatment in Ohio.
-Our dialectical behavior therapy program focuses on psychosocial treatment methods, allowing clients to develop the skills to properly manage their emotions.
+At Midwest Detox Center in Maumee, Ohio, our highly experienced clinical staff works with clients in a goal-driven, supportive, and collaborative environment to provide mental health and substance abuse treatment in Ohio.
+Our dialectical behavior therapy program focuses on psychosocial treatment methods, allowing clients to develop the skills to manage their emotions more effectively.

 Benefits of a Dialectical Behavior Therapy Program

 DBT is commonly used as a form of treatment for clients with bipolar disorder, borderline personality disorder, depression, anxiety, and eating disorders.
-At Midwest Detox Center, you will learn how to focus on facts instead of emotions.
-This will give you the ability to respond to difficult situations without destructive thoughts.
+At Midwest Detox Center, you will learn how to focus on facts instead of emotions, which will give you the ability to respond to difficult situations without destructive thoughts.

 - Learning behavior skills for mood-dependent life choices